 3.5/507 is competitive somewhere!

 Right now I’m humming that old Jimmy Buffet song—you know the one…”It’s 5 o’clock somewhere.”
-So my first, best answer is, “3.5/507 is competitive somewhere!” (…a good GPA/MCAT combo!)
-In fact, if you’ve read my post, “What’s considered a good MCAT score?” it underscores the fact that depending on your MCAT score, a rather mediocre GPA may be good enough to get you into some (lower-tier) schools.
+So my first, best answer is, “3.5/507 is competitive somewhere!” (…a good GPA MCAT combo!)
+In fact, if you’ve done any digging around to find out the lowdown on a good GPA for acceptance to medical school, you know what many pre-meds have happily discovered after applying: depending on your MCAT score, a rather mediocre GPA may be good enough to get you into some (lower-tier) schools.
 If you hit the 50th percentile on the new MCAT with a GPA of 3.5 or higher, it’s probably going to get you into some lower, and maybe a couple middle-tier schools.
-Then, when you land a 518 on the MCAT, you may not have to sing that Jimmy Buffet song anymore, because your GPA/MCAT combo will be competitive everywhere!
+Then, when you land a 518 on the MCAT, you may not have to sing that Jimmy Buffet song anymore, because your GPA MCAT combo will be competitive everywhere!

-And with a lot of my recent posts, let me qualify my opinions with the fact that so much is in flux with the new MCAT, that adequately scoring it is going to elude adcoms for a few cycles!
+And with a lot of my recent posts, let me qualify my opinions with the fact that so much is in flux with the new MCAT, that adequately scoring it is going to elude adcoms for a few more cycles!
 There’s no way to say what the ideal score is, since even AAMC is saying that scores in the middle of the curve may be better than (or at least equal to) a perfect 528!
+Yes I just said that.
+And yes, it’s stunning!

 MD vs. DO

-Let’s just say in most cases, a 3.6 won’t keep you out of any school.
-And yes, I mean Ivy League contenders.
-But that 3.6 GPA needs to be paired with a good MCAT number, great extracurriculars (EC) and a stellar personal statement.
+Let’s just say in most cases, a 3.6 GPA won’t keep you out of any school.
+(And yes, I mean Ivy League contenders.)
+But that 3.6 GPA needs to be paired up with a good MCAT number, great extracurriculars (EC) and a stellar personal statement, as well as letters of recommendation that are so good they’ll boost your entire packet.
 In my opinion, great ECs will give you more of an advantage than another couple of GPA points.
 If you’re at 3.6 or 3.7, be happy and build on your ECs.
 If you’re at 3.5, it could be a negative factor, depending on where you apply.
 This assumes that your sGPA is also at 3.5—or higher!

 A balanced MCAT